tslator/ROSArduinoBridge-Magician-Chassis/README.md

 # ROSArduinoBridge-Magician-Chassis
-A port of the ROS Arduion Bridge using the Sparkfun Magician Chassis
+A port of the ROS Arduino Bridge using the Sparkfun Magician Chassis